Print

 1. Thaw the shrimp (according to the package instructions, or see the section above).
 When thawed, pat the shrimp dry with a paper towel or clean rag.

-3. In a large skillet, heat the butter on medium high heat.
-Add the shrimp, basil and kosher salt.
-Cook the shrimp for 1 to 2 minutes per side until almost cooked through, turning them with tongs (they will cook additionally when you add the marinara at the end).
-Remove the shrimp from the pan into a bowl, leaving the juices inside the skillet.
+3. In a large skillet, heat the butter on medium-high heat.
+Add the shrimp, basil, and kosher salt.
+Cook the shrimp for 1 to 2 minutes per side until almost cooked through, turning them with tongs.
+(They will cook additionally when you add the marinara at the end.)

 Notes